Suhani1234-5/E-Commerce-Follow-Along/README.md

 ### Steps for Milestone 22📝
 You need to create an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.

+### Ecommerce Follow Along - Milestone 23
+🚀 Overview
+In this milestone, we implemented the "Place Order" functionality in our eCommerce app by:

+1.Adding a Place Order button inside the Cart Page 2.Creating a Select Address Page to choose a delivery address 3.Writing a Mongoose schema for storing order details 4.Developing a backend endpoint to fetch user addresses